-Is there anything better than an afternoon spent sipping rose in a country pub garden come summer or in front of a roaring fire when the leaves start to fall?
+Is there anything better than an afternoon spent sipping rosé wine in a country pub garden come summer or a heartwarming glass of red in front of a roaring fire when the leaves start to fall?

 The good thing about living in Brighton is how close the seaside city is to some of England’s best countryside, which happens to be scattered with great country pubs perfect for both these occasions.